 There are numerous different styles of motorcycle clothing for different uses and different bikes; retro, street, sporty and touring.
-But perhaps one of the most technical is adventure clothing, aimed at riders who travel on the roads but also, venture off-road to get their adventurous fix.
+But perhaps one of the most technical is adventure clothing, aimed at riders who travel on the roads but also, venture off-road to get their wanderlust fix - which is where adventure motorcycle jackets come into their own.

 While the on-road part of the journey poses the same challenges for an adventure jacket as it does for any other form – protection from the elements as well as potential offs, comfort, breathability and so on – leaving the tarmac behind can create a whole new set of circumstances for the clothing to deal with.

-The first is breathability.
+The first to consider when looking at adventure motorcycle jackets is breathability.
 Unless heading across country quickly, riding on the road tends to be a relatively relaxed affair but off-road, it’s much harder work.
 A lot of the time, you’re standing up and using your legs to absorb the surface irregularities.
-Handling the bike is much more physically demanding and you need a jacket that has decent vents you can open to get as much cooling airflow in as possible.
+Handling an adventure bike off road is much more physically demanding and you need a jacket that has decent vents you can open to get as much cooling airflow in as possible.

 You also want to be able to warm up a little if you have an early start to get to your off-road excursion, so a removable thermal liner is pretty much essential.
 And of course, it can – and probably will – rain on you at some point, so some form of waterproofing is also necessary.
 This can either be built into the outer layer – a treatment or a membrane but these can get damaged by vegetation, for example, so many use a removable waterproof and breathable lining as well to allow maximum airflow in when it is removed.